Shkyrockett/engine/Conventions.md

 ## C# 7 Features

-### Tupples
+### Tuples

-Feel free to use the new Tupple syntax where ever it makes sense.
-Tupples work great where you need a single use struct that will only be used within a single method, or for generalizing the return struct for several structs that could potentially use the same method with different type returns.
+Feel free to use the new Tuple syntax where ever it makes sense.
+Tuples work great where you need a single use struct that will only be used within a single method, or for generalizing the return struct for several structs that could potentially use the same method with different type returns.

 ```c#
 (double X, double Y) tempPoint = (x, y);